 Following the 2014 Diversity Mapping Project, the Campus Climate Survey was done to better understand how CSUMB students, faculty, and staff experience and perceive diversity and inclusion on our campus.
 Results from both studies will inform an upcoming campus-wide Diversity Plan.

 We are committed to making digital content accessible to individuals with disabilities.
-If you cannot access any of the materials above, please contact CSUMB Office of Inclusive Excellence by phone at (831) 582-3366 or email Bernadette Ortiz for an alternative accommodation.
+If you cannot access any of the materials above, please contact: CSUMB Office of Inclusive Excellence and Sustainability by phone at (831) 582-3366 or email Bernadette Ortiz for an alternative accommodation.